 Earlier this summer I went camping with a bunch of (white) girls I grew up with, and I realized that I felt distinctly Asian.

-When I was in Korea two years ago (for a 5-week language program), I spent almost all my time with other Americans, and the only Korean I spoke outside of class was brief phrases to shop clerks and waiters.
+When I did a 5-week language program in Korea two years ago, I spent almost all my time with other Americans.
+The only Korean I spoke outside of class was brief phrases to shop clerks and waiters.
 I had a great time, but I didn’t wrestle much with my cultural identity.
 When you’re not trying to fit in, it’s hard to feel out of place.

 I expect more tension, more wrestling, and more change.
 I’m excited to see what happens.